mosip/documentation/docs/MOSIP-Device-Service-Specification.md

       "count":  "Finger/Iris count, in case of face max is set to 1", "bioSubType": ["Array of subtypes"], //Optional
-      "exception": ["Finger or Iris to be excluded"], "requestedScore": "Expected quality score that should match to complete a successful capture.", "deviceId": "Internal Id",
+      "exception": ["Finger or Iris to be excluded"], "requestedScore": "Expected quality score that should match to complete a successful capture.
+This value will be as per NFIQ v2.0 and scaled from 1 to 100", "deviceId": "Internal Id",
       "deviceSubId": "Specific device Id",
       "previousHash": "Hash of the previous block"